fern-api/fern/README.md

 ### 🌿 SDKs

-Whether you call them client libraries, SDKs, bindings, or wrappers, Fern generates idiomatic SDKs you can use to interact with your APIs.
-This makes it trivial to keep your SDKs in sync with your backend, and eliminates the need to write the SDKs manually.
+Generate idiomatic SDKs (client libraries).
+Fern keeps your SDKs synchronized with your backend, eliminating the need to manually maintain your SDKs as your API changes.

 Currently, the following languages are supported: